 8. Chores give children practice with motor skills

-Children need many opportunities working with a variety of objects to develop their fine and gross motor skills.
+Children need many opportunities to work with a variety of objects to develop their fine and gross motor skills.
 Fine motor skills are the small movements like manipulating silverware in your child’s hands to set the table.
 Gross motor skills are the larger movements like carrying a plate with leftover food from the table to the kitchen sink.

 9. Chore give sensory input